-A. Two fundamentally new aspects of ALMA are the integrated Archive and the Pipeline, therefore the impact of requirements on these two areas should be considered.
-We have included topics "Relation to the Pipeline" (§2.1.1) and "Interaction with Archive" (§2.3.5).

-- B. There is a operational difference between running the ALMA array in interferometric and single-dish modes.
+- A. Two integral aspects of ALMA not dealt with specifically in this document are the Archive and the Pipeline.
+We have included topics "Relation to the Pipeline" (§2.1.1) and "Interaction with Archive" (§2.3.5) dealing with the interaction of the Offline Package with these two areas.
+The requirements for the Pipeline and Archive are given in ALMA-SW Memo 11. - B. There is a operational difference between running the ALMA array in interferometric and single-dish modes.
 However, this difference may not be so fundamental for many types of data processing.
 For example, if several single dishes observe together, much of the calibration will be done interferometrically (pointing, focus, beam shape); for interferometric observations, temperature scale is derived from single-dish measurements.
 Moreover, the inclusion of single-dish capability in ALMA is primarily intended to aid in the mosaicing of targets larger than a primary beam, and thus array and total-power data are likely to be combined in these instances.
-Therefore, these two paths are split or combined as is appropriate for the context, with special sections on "Mosaicing Considerations" also included to clarify these issues. - C. There is no fundamental difference between spectral-line and continuum observations, merely number of channels and bandwidths coming out of the correlator.
+Therefore, these two paths are split or combined as is appropriate for the context, with special sections on "Mosaicing Considerations" also included to clarify these issues.

+- C. There is no fundamental difference between spectral-line and continuum observations, merely number of channels and bandwidths coming out of the correlator.
 Due to the nature of the ALMA correlator, most of the special calibration needs of traditional spectral line observations (e.g. bandpass calibration) are also applicable to continuum observations (continuum is built up through summation of spectral channels taken at low resolution).
 We will assume that all data will be effectively taken in spectral line mode. - D. There is no fundamental distinction needed for polarization data, merely consideration of the number of polarization products or polarization states needed for processing.
 The model we consider here is the processing of one or more Stokes parameters and thus polarization is integrated into all the topics.
-One complication that must be considered is the combination of the array (antenna polarization correlation products) and single-dish data (the antenna polarization outputs). - E. We use a system of prioritizing with codes: - 1 = essential - 2 = highly desirable - 3 =desirable, but not critical
+One complication that must be considered is the combination of the array (antenna polarization correlation products) and single-dish data (the antenna polarization outputs). - E. We use a system of prioritizing with codes: - 1 = essential - 2 = highly desirable - 3 = desirable, but not critical